pyiron/flowrep/docs/README.md

 ## flowrep — Workflow Recipes from Python

-**flowrep** turns plain Python functions into shareable, versionable *workflow recipes* — JSON-serialisable graphs that describe *what* to compute (which functions, how they connect) without doing the computation or holding any data.
+**flowrep** turns plain Python functions into shareable, versionable *workflow recipes* — JSON-serialisable "class view" graphs that describe *what* to compute (which functions, how they connect) without doing the computation or holding any data.
 Recipes are prospective blueprints that a Workflow Management System (WfMS) can digest, visualise, and execute.
+To support this, **flowrep** also provides a set of retrospective, "instance view" data classes for WfMS to populate when executing recipes.

 Flowchart-style representations are already the lingua franca for describing processes in science and engineering. flowrep gives you a way to author them in